GlenWillms/f5-agility-labs-xc-caas/docs/class7/module1/lab1.rst

    namespace that you have been assigned.
 It will be located in the portion of the URI path between */namespaces/* and */sites/* as shown in this example below.

-   Write down or copy off your namespace as it will be used throughout the lab exercises that follow.
-Your will be different
+   Write down or copy off your unique namespace as it will be used throughout the lab exercises that follow.

    .. image:: ../images/M1-L1-mcac-namespace.png
       :width: 400pt